SamZhong2/SyncSphere/docs/UserResarch.md

 - Optimize **real-time sync algorithms** to ensure data consistency across platforms.
 - Implement **two-way synchronization** with external tools (Google, Microsoft, Apple).
 - Develop **sync health monitoring** to notify users of integration failures and allow manual refresh.

+### **Observation 4**
+**Observation Statement:**
+- Users want AI-powered organization assistance beyond just scheduling events.
+**Supporting Data:**
+- Many users suggest auto-tagging and categorization for imported notes and tasks.
+- Users want intelligent recommendations for when to schedule tasks based on existing workloads.
+- Some users ask for AI-generated summaries of their upcoming priorities to improve planning.
+**Team Action (if any):**
+- Expand AI capabilities to auto-categorize notes and tasks into relevant projects.
+- Implement AI-driven scheduling suggestions to optimize workload distribution.
+- Develop an optional "Daily Digest" summary, where AI highlights urgent tasks and schedule gaps.